First Time User? Sign Up Now

 Home > Health Library > Fertility Awareness

 A woman is most often able to get pregnant for about 6 days each month.
 This includes the day of ovulation and the 5 days before it.
 On average, ovulation occurs 12 to 16 days before the menstrual period begins.
 So ovulation would occur on about day 10 of a 24-day menstrual cycle, day 14 of a 28-day cycle, and day 21 of a 35-day cycle.
 Sperm can live for 3 to 5 days in a woman's reproductive tract.
-So it is possible to become pregnant if you have sex 2 to 3 days before you ovulate.
+So it's possible to become pregnant if you have sex 5 days before you ovulate.

-For fertility awareness to be used as birth control, either you must not have sex or you must use a barrier method of birth control for 8 to 16 days of every menstrual cycle.
-Barrier methods include diaphragms and condoms.
+For fertility awareness to be used as birth control, either you must not have sex or you must use another method of birth control for 8 to 16 days of every menstrual cycle.
+Other methods include diaphragms and condoms.
 So you must prepare each month, be familiar with your body changes, and talk with your partner about your cycle.

 Fertility awareness is done to help a woman learn when she is likely to ovulate.
 This information can help a woman to: